 Hitting the 50-slot limit:

 Teams register every parameter they've ever sent without pruning unused dimensions.
 Before registering a new dimension, audit your existing ones: Are they all still being sent?
 Are they all used in reports?
-Remove any that haven't been queried in the last 90 days to keep your slots available for dimensions that matter.
+Archive any that haven't received data in the last 90 days to keep your slots available for dimensions that matter.

 -